nobleman97/perizer-app/README.md

 ## Reflections
-- While working on this project, I got to learn  how service principals and managed identities work and when to use which.
+- While working on this project, I got how to better utilize service principals and managed identities and when to use which.

-- A major difficulty I experienced was exposing the service as a LoadBalancer.
-I set the type to LoadBalancer, but for some reason it remained as type NodePort.
-I had to redeploy the application, but it later worked.